Michael Fraser interview

 Michael Fraser interview:

-1. When and how was your first visit in Romania?
+1. When and how was your first visit to Romania?

-I first came to Bucharest on the July 4th 1999 for the summer.
+I first came to Bucharest on the July 4th, 1999 for the summer.
 I came because my father worked in the British Embassy and as I was still at School, I had my first opportunity to come here during my summer holiday.
 My first day was fantastic, starting at the American Ambassador’s residence for 4th July celebrations.
-Then onto what was a great bar/terrace called ’Sydneys’ in Piata Victoriei – after that is pretty much a blur, as was the rest of the summer, all I know is that it was fantastic.
-A 17 year old in Romania for the first time, having no idea what to expect, seeing the girls, the beer prices etc… The reasons for loving this country have changed a little since then though ;)
+Then onto what was a great bar/terrace called ’Sydney’ in Piata Victoriei – after that is pretty much a blur, as was the rest of the summer, all I know is that it was fantastic.
+A 17-year-old in Romania for the first time, having no idea what to expect, seeing the girls, the beer prices etc… The reasons for loving this country have changed a little since then though 😉

 2. What made you stay in Romania? / Why Romania?

 After my first summer in 1999, I came back for both Christmas and Easter holidays when I could leave from school.
 From the summer of 2000, I decided to take a year off from University and spend it in Romania….